 (warning – minor spoilers ahead)

 Overall, Triad Princess was an okay show.
-The story progression wasn’t excellent, but it was definitely fun to watch.
+The story progression wasn’t excellent, but it was fun to watch.
 This was a six episodes series; hence everything happened fast.
 The main actors did their best with the script and time they had.

-There were at least three major story arcs in this drama.
+There were at least three primary story arcs in this drama.
 If I am to rank them according to personal preference, I will choose the actress Ling Yun and her blackmailing ex-boyfriend as number one.
 It was nice to see a character that wasn’t perfect from the get-go.
 She made mistakes and tried her best to make something better of her life.
 From the look of things, I believe there’s going to be a season two, so I hope she finds her son and finally rids herself of the troublesome ex-boyfriend.
 Also, I appreciate her friendship with Angie.
 A great representation of female companies without any toxicity or betrayal.

 My second-ranked arc is that of the main couple, Angie Ni and Yi Hang.
 They had chemistry, but their love story progressed too quickly.
 This is undoubtedly due to them having only six episodes.
 Some of this couple’s scenes were cheesy and corny, most especially the airport scene at the end.
 They also had a few misunderstandings here and there, but it looks like they got back together at the end of the series.
 I chose them as second because I see potential from both actors in making a tremendous onscreen couple.
-I only hope that the writer and director do a better job with the storytelling in the next season.
+I only hope that the writer and director do a better job with the next season’s storytelling.

 The last arc that I kind of cared for is that of the talent manager, Sophia Kwong.
 Her story with her ex-husband and their child was quite sad.
 However, I still found her a bit too controlling with her artists’ personal life.
-I get that it’s show biz, but she isn’t giving her artists enough freedom to be their true self.
+I get that it’s show biz, but she isn’t giving her artists enough freedom to be their authentic selves.
 Maybe that’s why Ling Yun couldn’t open up to her about her past.

 Any other character or story arc in the drama did not matter much to me because they weren’t captivating enough.
 I found myself skipping a lot of scenes.
-Hence I can say that although I enjoyed watching Triad Princess, it definitely lacked substance.
+Hence I can say that although I enjoyed watching Triad Princess, it lacked substance.
 It isn’t the best quality drama I have seen, but I wouldn’t mind watching the second season just for the story arcs I mentioned above.

 My rating for Triad Princess is 6.5/10.
 To get a better understanding of how I rate each movie or drama, click 👉🏼 Drama|Movie Rating Guide.
 All six episodes of this series are available on NETFLIX.